Sourcepass MCOE Blog

 • DMARC with enforcement set to quarantine or reject

-Proper configuration reduces domain spoofing and improves phishing detection across Microsoft’s filtering stack.
+Proper configuration reduces domain spoofing and improves phishing detection across Microsoft’s built-in security filters.

 How Dormant Users and Devices Create Blind Spots in Microsoft 365